wenzel-lab/dxf-fix/README.md

 ## Output

-- A cleaned DXF file with closed `LWPOLYLINE`s
+- A cleaned DXF file with closed `LWPOLYLINE`s.
+Any open paths that could not be closed will be written as `LINE`s.
-- - Any open paths that could not be closed will be written as `LINE`s
+- A summary of fixes and issues in the command line
 - A diagnostic image `reconstruction_overlay.png` showing snapping and open paths, see example below:

 <p align="left">
 <img src="./images/reconstruction_overlay.png" width="800">
 </p>